getcarina/getcarina.com/_getting-started/2015-10-24-carina-cli.md

       ```bash
       $ carina ls
-      ```

-      If you have some clusters already running, you see output similar to the following output:

-      ```
       ClusterName       Flavor           Nodes  AutoScale    Status
       websocketsrock    container1-2G    2      true         active
       ```

+      The output is your list of clusters, if you have some clusters already running.

 ### Create and connect to your cluster